History of the Choir

 Rising Voices Wessex aims to link music and health together.
 Participation in a musical activity has been shown not only to improve wellbeing but also to aid communication at a time when people are struggling to adapt to a diagnosis of cancer.

-A grant from the former Dorset Cancer Network in 2012 supported the launch of the choir .The choirs has since received funding from Macmillan Cancer Support and the Lottery as well as other local organisations.
+A grant from the former Dorset Cancer Network in 2012 supported the launch of the choir .The choir has since received funding from Macmillan Cancer Support and the Lottery as well as other local organisations.